Best File Compression Software (2026): ZIP, RAR & 7z Tools

 What Is File Compression Software?

-What File Compression Is Used to Compress (And What It Can’t Do)
+What File Compression Can Do (And What It Can’t Do)

 When File Compression Works vs When It Doesn’t